harshitpaunikar1/offline-inspection-capture-platform/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to build a simple HTML/CSS/JS shell for the main screens or flows, then cleaned up whatever looked confusing or weak from the earlier days.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 A lot of the work here was really about workflow thinking, not just screens or files.
 - Deliverable: Ended the day with interface skeleton in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2024-03-07 - Day 7: UI scaffold

+- Task summary: Late-night fix: cleaned up the cell ordering in the notebook so it reads top to bottom without jumping around.
+- Deliverable: Good enough to not be embarrassing.